moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_image.md

 ### Step 3 - Verify Image creation

 In the Compute section of the console click "Images".
-Your new Image should be present on Images list.
+Your new Image should be present in the Images list.

 ![Image details](../../images/image_details.png "Image details")

 ## Create a server from your own image

-In the previous steps, we create a new Image.
+In the previous steps, we created a new Image.
-We will create a new server based on the Image we take previously.
+We will create a new server based on the Image we previously created.

 In the Control Panel, click the "Create Server" button.